Sensible travel planning

 To use your phone from overseas on the road for tour business is pretty expensive and you should consider to either swap out your own phone’s SIM card for an European one (works with an unlocked phone) or use a second phone with a local SIM card.
 For more details check out the article about What you should bring on a budget tour in Europe.

-In many regions local promoters don’t provide sleeping places for bands.
-Even in regions where accomodation usually is provided, you might need to book a hotel or hostel on a day off.
+In some regions local promoters don’t provide sleeping places for bands.
+Even where accomodation usually is provided, you might need to book a hotel or hostel on a day off.
 You can save a lot of money if you book online in advance.
 On Booking.com, you often find the best prices and in many cases rooms can be cancelled free of charge until one or two days before the booked date.

 It is much harder to find an affordable place in popular travel destinations like New York, San Francisco, Amsterdam, London or Paris for example.
 If you play in those cities it can makes sense to book a hotel somewhere on the way to your next destination and leave directly after the show.